 Fried Wheaten Pancake with Fillings, also called as Da Lian Huo Shao in Chinese, is a pan-fried roll filled with different stuffings, including pork with cabbage, pork with fennel, lamb with green onion and multiple vegetarian choices.
 Like dumplings, they usually go with vinegar.
 This snack can be traced to the era of Emperor Guangxu (1662-1722) in the Qing Dynasty.
 The pancakes are fried golden brown, but still quite delicious and soft.
 Beijingers love to have these pancakes while having a bowl of sour and sweet soup made of tofu and chicken blood.

-there are many famous stores in Beijing for tourists to taste authentic Fried Wheaten Pancake with Fillings, such as, Zuo Lin You She, Jie Li Jie Fand, Lao Bejing, etc. Each of them has subbranch stores in different area of Beijing.
+Where to eat: there are many famous stores in Beijing for tourists to taste authentic Fried Wheaten Pancake with Fillings, such as, Zuo Lin You She, Jie Li Jie Fand, Lao Bejing, etc. Each of them has subbranch stores in different area of Beijing.

 Sugar-coated Haws on A Stick, also known as Bing Tang Hu Lu in Chinese, is a very traditionally famous snack in Beijing area.
 It uses bamboo stick to string together the wild fruits, then dipped in malt syrup, which is quickly harden when it is in the air.
 It is a common snack in winter in the north of China.
 The material usually includes hawthorn, grapes, walnut meat, bean paste, etc., it tastes sweet and sour.

-: you can find it at Wangfujing Street
+Where to eat: you can find it at Wangfujing Street

 Filled Sausage, also called Guan Chang in Chinese, has been a well-known snack in Beijing since the Ming Dynasty (1368-1644).
 Traditionally, the material is pork intestine, starch mixed with spices or a paste of flour.
 The pork intestine should be prepared and completely cleared, and then is stuffed with starch mixed with spices or a paste of flour.
 The sausage is then boiled and cut into slices or cubes to be fried.
 In some places, the stuffing can also be minced pork.
 Little bamboo sticks, instead of chopsticks, are the traditional way while having Filled Sausage.

-: Feng Nian Guan Chang (located in 16 Fulong Temple Street) is the most famous store that serve authentic Filled Sausage.
+Where to eat: Feng Nian Guan Chang (located in 16 Fulong Temple Street) is the most famous store that serve authentic Filled Sausage.
 You can also find the snack at many local restaurants.